Thomas Navarro Sens

 Postgraduate Researcher

-Thomas is a second year CASE PhD student at the Seung Lab.
+Thomas is a fourth and final year CASE PhD student at the Seung Lab.

 His project focuses on developing gene-edited potatoes with improved post-harvest qualities and health benefits.
 It is mainly supported by the John Innes Centre and BBSRC (UK), with Tropic Biosciences (Norwich, UK) as an industrial partner, and in collaboration with Solynta (Wageningen, Netherlands).